Physiology

 MS Thesis Research, Thesis Preparation, Thesis Reviews

-The thesis research is conducted by the graduate student under the tutelage of his/her thesis adviser and thesis advisory committee.
-The student and his/her thesis adviser recommend three members of the graduate faculty (two from inside and one from outside the department) to serve on the thesis advisory committee.
+The thesis research is conducted by the graduate student under the guidance of his/her thesis adviser and thesis advisory committee.
+The student and thesis adviser recommend three members of the graduate faculty (two from inside and one from outside the department) to serve on the thesis advisory committee.

 Individuals who are neither members nor associate members of the UB graduate faculty may serve as additional committee members if their expertise would be of significant value to the student and the core members of the committee.
 The committee is appointed by the director of graduate studies and chaired by the thesis adviser.
 The thesis research will culminate in a written thesis dissertation, which is an original contribution, written in English.
 Thesis preparation is critically monitored and supervised by the thesis adviser and the thesis advisory committee, both of whom must approve the thesis prior to the oral defense.